Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": On Chow-weight homology of "general" motives

-4. We can certainly assume that the weight complex of $N$ is concentrated in degrees $\le n$ (see Proposition \ref{pbwcomp}(\ref{iwc3})).
-Next, recall that any object of the heart of $\dmgr^r_{\wchow}$ is a retract of a one coming from $\chower(\subset \dmger)$.
+4. Clearly, we can assume that the weight complex of $N$ is concentrated in degrees at most $ n$ (see Proposition \ref{pbwcomp}(\ref{iwc3})).
+Next, recall that any object of $\hw_{\cho}^r$ is a retract of a one coming from $\chower(\subset \dmger)$; see Proposition \ref{ploc}(3).
 Hence the statement follows from Proposition \ref{pvan}(2).

 5. Obviously, we can assume that $i=0$.